rinkwitz/CNN_example_for_classifying_MNIST/README.md

 ## Prerequisites

-The software makes use of the following libraries for training and visualization:
+The software makes use of the following libraries for training and visualization.

 * Tensorflow 1.11.0
 * Tensorboard 1.11.0